Rikj000/MoniGoMani/README.md

 ## ⚠️ Disclaimer
- - This strategy is under development.
+ - This Framework / Strategy is under development.
 It is not recommended running it live at this moment.
- - Always test this strategy before using it!
+ - Always test your MoniGoMani configuration before using it!
  - I am in no way responsible for your live results!
 This strategy is still experimental and under heavy development!
  - MoniGoMani should always be [re-optimized](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#how-to-optimize-monigomani) after doing manual changes!
  - You need to [optimize](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#how-to-optimize-monigomani) your own copy of MoniGoMani while thinking logically, don't follow your computer blindly!